 Should you Invest in/Difference Between Ethereum & Solana & Polygon

 Looking at the details of the three projects, the overall sentiment might appear similar for Ethereum, Polygon and Solana.
 To set these blockchain protocols apart, let us discuss the major differences between the three protocols.

-One of the major difference between ETH, SOL, and MATIC is the transaction speed of the blockchain protocols.
-The speed of transactions not only differentiates the blockchains but also help developers in choosing the best protocol they need for their usage.
-When it comes to comparing the TPS for these three, Ethereum falls behind.
-ETH can incorporate 13-15 transactions per second while Solana and Polygon enable upto 65,000 and 72,000 transactions per second respectively!
+One of the major differences between ETH, SOL, and MATIC is the transaction speed of the blockchain protocols.
+The speed of transactions not only differentiates the blockchains but also helps developers in choosing the best protocol they need for their usage.
+When it comes to comparing the TPS for these three, Ethereum needs to catch up.
+ETH can incorporate 13-15 transactions per second while Solana and Polygon enable upto 65,000 and 72,000 transactions per second, respectively!

 The scalability of a blockchain is one of the most critical factors that the developer should look into before choosing a platform for the development of any blockchain application.
-The scalability factor helps in showing if the network is scalable enough to ensure the completion of the transaction needed.
+The scalability factor helps show if the network is scalable enough to ensure the transaction is completed.
 With Ethereum, the transaction speed is 15 transactions per second, which is less than compared to Polygon or Solana.
 However, Polygon’s layer 2 scaling with multichain network support helps in resolving the scalability issue.
-Solana can process upto 65,000 transactions in a second, due to which scalability issues are almost nonexistent in it.
+Solana can process upto 65,000 transactions in a second, so scalability issues are almost nonexistent.
 With SOL or MATIC users can have access to faster transaction speeds, a better consensus model along with an efficient architecture.

 Trading on any crypto asset requires a thorough understanding and research of the investor.
 However, staying on top of what is happening in the community of the tokens is the key to keeping tabs on the tokens of choice.
 Below is the list of the official accounts of the Ethereum, Solana, and Polygon communities.